Dealing with Page Items

 • Original post: http://forums.adobe.com/message/2250103#2250103

-Fit Text Frame to Content (supports multicolumn)
+Fit Text Frame to Content (supporting multicolumn)

 CS4/CS5 fitHorizontal script —based on an dichotomous algorithm: